rkingery/sm-mentorship/questions.md

 ## What types of roles do you mentor for?
 I like to mentor people who are specifically interested in data science positions.
 Such positions may include: data scientist, machine learning engineer, machine learning researcher, applied scientist, natural language processing engineer, or computer vision engineer.

-Note I am not the right mentor for you if you are mainly interested in other data-related positions, e.g. data engineer, database engineer, dev-ops engineer, or business analyst.
+Note I am not the right mentor for you if you are mainly interested in other data-related positions, e.g. data engineer, database engineer, dev-ops engineer, backend engineer, software engineer (non machine learning), or business analyst.
 If you aren't interested in data-related positions *at all* the SharpestMinds program is probably not for you (e.g. if you're interested in being a front-end or web developer).

 All that said, you should know roughly what each of these position titles mean.
 If not, I highly encourage you to google them before hand so you know what you're getting yourself into.
 This [report](https://workera.ai/candidates/report/) may help you understand data science roles better.